benhowell/benhowell.github.com/_drafts/worthless-insignificant-peasant.md

 Go back and read each sub-heading in this article.
 Notice there's no mention of _you_?
 That's right, it's all about _them_.
 Every problem is theirs.
 Not only do we know this, they do too.
 There is nothing here for you to deal with.
 Full stop.

 You maintain your composure because their ludicrous, display of ego is a serious character flaw and has nothing to do with you.
 You are the better person and your control over the situation is proof of that.
-You may not have realised, but anyone who witnessed the indiscretion recognises this too.
+You may not realise this, but anyone who witnesses such indiscretions, or is the target of them, recognises this too.
 Your self-worth simply cannot be in any way linked to a character flaw in someone else.
 It just doesn't compute.
 <br/>
 <br/>